adobe/xdm/SCHEMA_DESCRIPTORS.md

 The following relationship types are defined by XDM:

-* `xdm:descriptorOneToOne`: describes a 1:1 relationship between a source schema and a destination schema
+* `xdm:oneToOne`: describes a 1:1 relationship between a source schema and a destination schema
-* `xdm:descriptorOneToMany`: describes a 1:m relationship between a source schema and a destination schema
+* `xdm:oneToMany`: describes a 1:m relationship between a source schema and a destination schema
-* `xdm:descriptorManyToMany`: describes an m:n relationship between a source schema and a destination schema
+* `xdm:manyToMany`: describes an m:n relationship between a source schema and a destination schema

 These relationships are defined in XDM using the `RelationshipDescriptor` schema.